-It often seems like January is a time where middle school teachers go into turbo TEST PREP mode.
-In addition to test prep work, we also typically begin a variety of writing assignments and novel units.
+It often seems like January is a time when middle school teachers go into turbo TEST PREP mode.
+In my classroom, in addition to test prep work, we also begin a variety of writing assignments and novel units.
 Despite all these competing priorities, it is important not to overlook January’s unique opportunity to educate students about one of America’s great leaders, Dr. Martin Luther King, Jr.

-In the past I utilized YouTube videos or a showing of Our Friend, Martin to pay homage to Dr. King.
-While these ideas sufficed for middle grade students, I wanted a more engaging way to share the history and teachings of Dr. Martin Luther King, Jr. A few years ago I took the time to create two separate resources to help my students learn more about this significant individual in American history.
+In the past, I utilized YouTube videos or a showing of Our Friend, Martin to pay homage to Dr. King.
+While these ideas sufficed for middle school students, I wanted a more engaging way to share the history and teachings of Dr. Martin Luther King, Jr. A few years ago, I took the time to create two separate resources to help my students learn more about this significant individual in American history.

-The first is a set of 20-informational text task cards spanning his life.
+The first is a set of 20 informational text task cards spanning his life.
 The task cards are common core aligned and cover grades 4-6 RI.
 They can be used in a literacy center, as a class scoot, or in small groups.
-These turned out to be a great resource for sharing Dr. King’s biography share with students, while also helping them navigate informational text effectively.
+These turned out to be a great resource for sharing Dr. King’s biography with students while also helping them navigate informational text effectively.
 You can see the full description in my TPT store.

 Both of these resources are inexpensive and easy to incorporate into your instruction.
-Your students will LOVE them!
-Keep me posted on any MLK middle school activities you use when teaching about Dr. Martin Luther King, Jr.
+Your students will love them!
+If anything else, I hope this post inspires you to brainstorm your own middle school activities to teach the next generation about Dr. Martin Luther King, Jr.